Best Mocktail Recipes

 Ingredients

-- 1 tablespoon light corn syrup optional — prevents crystallization
+• 1 tbsp corn syrup optional but recommended — prevents crystallization and adds gloss

 Instructions